tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 With Differentiated Services (Diffserv) it is possible to carry  multiple services over a single converged network.
 Packets requiring the same forwarding treatment are marked with a Class Selector (CS) at domain ingress nodes.
-Up to eight classes or Behavior Aggregated (BAs) may be supported for a given Forwarding Equivalence Class (FEC) {{?RFC2475}}.
+Up to eight classes or Behavior Aggregates (BAs) may be supported for a given Forwarding Equivalence Class (FEC) {{?RFC2475}}.
 To support multiple forwarding treatments over the same slice aggregate, a slice aggregate packet MAY also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same slice policy.

-At transit nodes, the CS field carried inside the packets are used to determine the specific Per Hop Behavior (PHB) that determines the forwarding and scheduling treatment before packets are forwarded, and in some cases, drop probability for each packet.
+At transit nodes, the CS field carried inside the packets are used to determine the specific PHB that determines the forwarding and scheduling treatment before packets are forwarded, and in some cases, drop probability for each packet.